Reasons for a Denied Personal Loan

 • Don’t apply for too many loans or credit lines in a short period of time.

-• Maintain credit accounts in good standing; length of credit history counts toward building your score.
+• Maintain credit accounts in good standing.
+The length of your credit history counts toward building your score.

 • Aim for a good credit mix.
-Having installment loans, say, as well as credit cards can help build your score.
+Having installment loans as well as credit cards can help build your score.

 When to Reapply for a Personal Loan

-How soon you can reapply for a personal loan may vary depending on your lender and the reason why you were rejected.
-Some lenders may allow you to quickly reapply if you bring a cosigner on board, as noted above.
-Others may require you to wait up to 90 days before you apply again for a personal loan.
-Also, you may need to wait a period of time to, say, build your credit score to bring it in line with what a lender requires.
-That could take months.
+How soon you can reapply for a personal loan may vary depending on your lender and why your application was rejected.
+Some lenders may allow you to quickly reapply if you add a cosigner, as noted above.
+Others may require you to wait up to 90 days before you can reapply.
+You may also need to wait a while to build your credit score to meet a lender’s requirements, which could take months.

 Your lender can likely give you some suggestions about whether it makes sense to reapply quickly or wait a while.